Radish and Tomatillo Salad | Fresh, Crunchy & Bright Summer Side Dish

 Rainbow radish replacement: If rainbow radishes are not available, try getting a bunch of French breakfast radishes or just regular red radishes.
 The flavours are exactly the same across the different varieties.

-Vegan version: For a vegan recipe, substitute honey with organic rice malt syrup or agave.
 The tartness of the tomatillo and peppery raw radishes will need some sweetness to help balance the flavours.
 You can use maple syrup, although the butterscotch taste may not match perfectly.

 No continental cucumbers: If you can’t find continental cucumbers, any other normal cucumber will do.
 Just roll 2-3 strips in continuity to give the effect required.